-- Modeling will address questions such as - What steps are needed and in what order? - Where in the process is effective for finding a particular kind of fault? - How can you shape the process to find faults earlier? - How can you shape the process to build fault tolerance into a system?
+- Modeling will address questions such as - What steps are needed and in what order? - Where steps in the process are effective for finding faults? - How can you shape the process to find faults earlier? - How can you shape the process to build fault tolerance into a system?